 EENI Global Business School

-Anti-dumping Measures, Safeguards
+Anti-dumping Measures, Safeguards, WTO Trade

 Share by Twitter

-1. Introduction to the Contingent trade-protective measures in Foreign Trade;
+1. Introduction to the Contingent trade-protective measures in Foreign Trade

 2. Anti-dumping measures;

-1. Anti-dumping investigation process.
+1. Anti-dumping investigation process

 3. Compensatory measures;

-1. Countervailing measures;
+1. Countervailing measures

-2. Export prices undertaking.
+2. Export prices undertaking

-4. Safeguard measures;
+4. Safeguard measures

-5. WTO Agreement on Safeguards (SG).
+5. WTO Agreement on Safeguards

-Contingent trade-protective measures (Anti-dumping Measures, safeguards):
+Sample - Contingent trade-protective measures (Anti-dumping Measures, safeguards):

 Contingent trade-protective measures (Anti-dumping Measures, Safeguards)

-Online Continuing education (Masters, Courses, Foreign Trade, Business)
+African Students (Masters, Courses, Foreign Trade, Business)

 The Subject “Contingent trade-protective measures (Anti-dumping Measures, safeguards)” belongs to the following Online Programs taught by EENI Global Business School: